 Cost-Effectiveness

-Sandwich panel cabins offer significant cost advantages:
+Sandwich panel cabin offers significant cost advantages:

 - Reduced Construction Time: Assembly within 7–8 hours minimizes labor costs compared to weeks for traditional construction.